jeffersonnnn/ZEclipse/DOCUMENTATION.md

 #### Bloom Filter Implementation

-The BlackoutSOL system leverages a specialized Bloom filter implementation optimized for privacy-preserving transaction validation.
+The ZEclipse system leverages a specialized Bloom filter implementation optimized for privacy-preserving transaction validation.
 This section details the technical implementation, security considerations, and performance characteristics of our Bloom filter approach.

 ##### Technical Implementation